The Most Beautiful Hiking Trails in the Faroes

 • Difficulty: hard

-Mykines – the Island of Puffins
+Mykines – The Puffin Island

-• Duration: about 3–4 hours
+• Duration: around 3–4 hours

 • Difficulty: moderate

-• Dress in Layers – the weather changes literally in minutes.
+• Dress in layers – the weather changes literally in minutes.

 The Faroe Islands – Where Every Step is a Discovery